TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file]`

 Filtering core analysis output is easy.
 You simply tell LoggerJack what data (i.e. user, IP, or country) you want to filter by and pass a comma-separated list of values to filter.
-For example, to filter all results to user 'andytaylor@foo.com', use the following:
+For example, to filter all results to user 'andytaylor@example.com', use the following:

-`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f user -d "andytaylor@foo.com"`
+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f user -d "andytaylor@example.com"`

-Or, to filter to multiple IP addresses, use the following:
+Or, to filter by IP addresses x.x.x.x and y.y.y.y:

-`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f ip -d "1.2.3.4,5.6.7.8"`
+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f ip -d "x.x.x.x,y.y.y.y"`

 You can also exclude specific values from the results using the -x parameter and similar command formatting.

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -x country -d "United States,Canada"`

 Finally, you can filter or exclude a specific domain if you have multiple domains in your logs.
-As an example, to only show domains other than bar.com:
+As an example, to only show domains other than example.com:

-`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -x domain -d "bar.com"`
+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -x domain -d "example.com"`

 NOTE: You cannot pass both the -f and -x parameters in the same command.